Vice President, Creative Content Production

 Julie McGlone is a vice president of creative content production for ESPN.
 She oversees both the SportsCenter Enhancement Unit (SCEU), which creates compelling elements that drive SportsCenter content initiatives, and the Creative Content Unit (CCU), which is responsible for the company’s largest creative projects for marquee live sporting events across all platforms.
 A veteran of more than 20 years in creative production, McGlone joined ESPN in 2000 and is one of the company’s top female production leaders.

-McGlone has led the creative presentation and branding for multiple Emmy award-winning events on ESPN and ABC, including the FIFA World Cup, College Football Playoff, Indy 500, Grand Slam Tennis, The Masters, Little League World Series, MLB, Monday Night Football, NFL Draft, NBA Playoffs and Finals, X Games and more.
+McGlone is widely respected for her exceptional creative leadership and has led the creative presentation and branding for multiple Emmy award-winning events on ESPN and ABC, including the FIFA World Cup, College Football Playoff, Indy 500, Grand Slam Tennis, The Masters, Little League World Series, MLB, Monday Night Football, NFL and NBA Drafts, NBA Playoffs and Finals, X Games and more.

 McGlone began her career in 1991 at WJBK (CBS) in Detroit, Mich., as a local sports and entertainment promotion producer.
 From 1993-2000, she lived in Vail, Colorado, working as field producer, editor, and action sports film producer.

 McGlone received a bachelor of arts in Communications from Oakland University.
 Her many production accolades and awards include seven National Sports Emmy Awards and eight Clio Sports Awards.